BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 ECS tasks can have data volume, this also helps with sharing data between containers in the same task. (this works for both EC2 and Fargate tasks). for EC2 instances, the data is stored on the EC2 instance storage, and the lifecycle is tied to the instance. for fargate, we can define ephemeral storage, which is shared to the contains which use it.

-Tasks are placed on EC2 instances (**not fargate**) based on resources (CPU, memory) and available ports. same as when tasks need to be destroyed. we can also set taks placement strategies, these are considered "best-effort".
+Tasks are placed on EC2 instances (**not fargate**) based on resources (CPU, memory) and available ports. same as when tasks need to be destroyed. we can also set tasks placement strategies, these are considered "best-effort".

 1. identify ec2 instances with the correct resource
 2. find instances based on task constrains